dfgHiatus/NeosWCFaceTrack/README.md

 ## Usage of webcam data

 The program collects a single frame from the camera per websocket request, processes it through the AI to determine facial landmarks, and then destroys the frame.
-Afterwards, the processed landmark data gets sent over to the client of the websockets server, in a string format.
+Afterwards, the processed landmark data gets sent over to the client of the websockets server in a string format, for the purpose of driving a virtual avatar.
 No other data is collected, and no other network connections are made.

 ## Credits